Sudan says it will discuss trade, migration deals with Israel

 It remains unclear when the assembly will be constituted as part of the transition towards free elections.

-An Oct.
-15 report by Israel’s Intelligence Ministry projected deals in agriculture and desalination with Sudan.
-It also called for cooperation to prevent Sudanese soil being used by anti-Israel forces like Iran or Hamas.
+Sudan has received an initial cargo of 67,000 tonnes of wheat in aid from the United Arab Emirates to be allocated to mills in Khartoum and other states, state news agency SUNA said on Sunday.

+SUNA also said that it was in talks with the U.N.
+World Food Programme (WFP) for another shipment of 40,000 tonnes of wheat.

-Reporting by Khaled Abelaziz and Dan Williams; Writing by Ulf Laessing; Editing by Mark Heinrich
+Reporting by Khaled Abelaziz and Dan Williams; Additional reporting by Nayera Abdallah; Writing by Ulf Laessing; Editing by Mark Heinrich and Raissa Kasolowsky

 Our Standards: The Thomson Reuters Trust Principles.